patrickboston/isc-deploy-tool/README.md

 - target_env=<env> - Target environment for build/deploy commands
 - log_level=<level> - Sets winston log level
 - skip_connector_lib - Allows you to skip connector file upload if arg is present
+- skip_roles_aps - Allows you to skip roles and access profiles export if arg is present
 ```

 ## Custom SaaS Connectors